apache/incubator-knox/books/0.3.0/book.md

 The gateway runs as a server (or cluster of servers) that provide centralized access to one or more Hadoop clusters.
 In general the goals of the gateway are as follows:

-* Provide perimeter security for Hadoop REST APIs to make Hadoop security setup easier
+* Provide perimeter security for Hadoop REST APIs to make Hadoop security easier to setup and use
-* Support authentication and token verification security scenarios
+    * Provide authentication and token verification at the perimeter
-* Deliver users a single URL end-point that aggregates capabilities for data and jobs
-* Enable integration with enterprise and cloud identity management environments
+    * Enable authentication integration with enterprise and cloud identity management systems
+    * Provide service level authorization at the perimeter
+* Expose a single URL hierarchy that aggregates REST APIs of a Hadoop cluster
+    * Limit the network endpoints (and therefore firewall holes) required to access a Hadoop cluster
+    * Hide the internal Hadoop cluster topology from potential attackers

 <<book_getting-started.md>>